Skip to content ↓

 Reading (Reception to Year Six)

-Children are expected to read every night and must ensure their reading record is signed by their parents/carers each time they have read; however, children must read a minimum of three times a week.
+Children are expected to read every night and must ensure their reading record is signed by their parents/carers each time they have read; however, children are encouraged to read a minimum of three times a week.
 The reading record will be checked daily by the class teacher or a teaching assistant.

 Spellings (Years One and Two)